-Every small business owner wants to cut costs and save money for their small business.
+Every small business owner wants to know how to cut costs for their small business.
 Why spend your hard-earned cash when you don’t need to?

 But if you’ve ever sat down and tried to cross off items on your list of expenses, you know that cutting costs is easier said than done.

-Looking for tips on how you can cut costs in your small business?
+Looking for tips on how to cut costs in a small business?

 Well, we asked entrepreneurs just like yourself: “How do you cut major costs for your small business?”